creviceapp/creviceapp/readme.markdown

 @do((ctx) =>
 {
     // Not assured.
-    // e.g. When the gesture timeout
+    // e.g. When the gesture to timeout,
     //      this action will not be executed.
 }).
 @after((ctx) =>